jacobtani/financedata_extractor_tj/README.md

 Change the background task intervals:
 * config/schedule.rb
-* After updating the jobs in the file described, you will need to run the following command `whenever --update-crontab`
+* After updating the jobs scheduling interval, you will need to run the following command `whenever --update-crontab`

-References
+### References

 * developer.yahoo.com/yql/console